Quantum cohomology of the Grassmannian and unitary Dyson Brownian motion: Presentation of the model and main results

 For fixed $k\geq 1$, the family of graphs $\{B_{k,n},\,n\geq 1\}$ has a continuous counterpart embodied by the set $ T_{k}$ of positions of $k$ indistinguishable particles on a continuous circle of radius $1$.
 Identifying the positions of the particles by their distance from a distinguished point of the circle in the clockwise direction, we formally identify $T_k$ with the subset of vectors $\vec{u}=(u_1,\ldots,u_k)\in [0,2\pi[^k$ such that

-Remark that we authorize particles to be at the same position in the continuous case, since this situation may theoretically appear as a limit case of discrete configurations as $n$ goes to infinity (although it will almost surely not be the case).
+\nomenclature{$T_k$}{Set of non-increasing vectors in $[0,2\pi[^k$}Remark that we authorize particles to be at the same position in the continuous case, since this situation may theoretically appear as a limit case of discrete configurations as $n$ goes to infinity (although it will almost surely not be the case).

 For $x\in \mathbb{R}$, denote by $\overline{x}$ the unique element of $[0,2\pi[$ such that $x-\overline{x}\in 2\pi\mathbb{Z}$.
-Then, reflecting the circular nature of the model, there is a shift action of $\mathbb{R}$ on $T_k$ given by where $Sort(\vec{u})$ is the sequence obtained from $\vec{u}\in [0,2\pi[^k$ by sorting it in decreasing order.
+Then, reflecting the circular nature of the model, there is a shift action of $\mathbb{R}$ on $T_k$ given by \nomenclature{$R_{t}$}{$R_{t}(\vec{u})=Sort(\overline{u_1-2t\pi},\ldots,\overline{u_k-2t\pi})$} where $Sort(\vec{u})$ is the sequence obtained from $\vec{u}\in [0,2\pi[^k$ by sorting it in decreasing order.
 For each $n\geq 1$, the graph $B_{k,n}$ can actually be embedded in $ T_{k}$ through the map

-Note that there is a shift of $\frac{\pi(k-1)}{n}$ which seems at first sight arbitrary : its role is mainly to simplify later expressions.
+\nomenclature{$\xi_n$}{$\xi_n(I)=R_{\frac{k-1}{2n}} \left(\frac{2\pi }{n}I\right)$} Note that there is a shift of $\frac{\pi(k-1)}{n}$ which seems at first sight arbitrary: its role is mainly to simplify later expressions.